edwardbudaza/ekko/README.md

 ## Overview

-A NestJS application implementing hierarchical role-based permission management, allowing groups of users to access other users' information based on their roles within the organization.
+A NestJS application implementing hierarchical role-based permission management, allowing groups of users to access other users' information based on their roles and permissions within the organization.

+For a detailed step-by-step guide on how to build this project from scratch, see our [Tutorial](docs/TUTORIAL.md).

 ## Architecture Decisions